griddb/docs-en/README.md

 ## Release Notes

 GridDB CE v4.5 combines NoSQL and SQL dual interface capabilities, offering high performance and an improved ease of use.

 Changes in v4.5 are as follows:

-- Added SQL Interface
+1. Added SQL Interface and JDBC Driver
+    - In addition to the NoSQL interface, it is now possible to access the database using SQL with the JDBC driver.
+    - SQL92 compliant such as Group By and Join between different tables.
-- Added Table Partitioning functionality
+2. Added Table Partitioning functionality
-- Added SQL JDBC Interface
+   - By allocating the data of a huge table in a distributed manner, it is now possible to execute the processors in parallel and speed up access.
-- Exchange multiple nodes clustering for a single node setup
+3. Multiple nodes clustering is changed to a single node setup.

 ## Manual List